Compare Cheap Flights from Melbourne to Dubai, United Arab Emirates

 Compare Cheap Melbourne to Dubai Flights

 If you’re travelling to Dubai to see the Palm Islands from the air, or you’re planning a romantic holiday, or you want to experience every bit of the diverse food scene, start your trip off with a few more dollars in your pocket.
 Booking cheap flights from Melbourne to Dubai on Webjet allows you to keep more of your money so you can use it on things you want.
 And with a wealth of activities, shopping, and cultural elements to experience, those added savings may come in handy.
-With hundreds of flights available from Webjet on a daily basis, you’re sure to find the right flight that fits your budget.
+With hundreds of cheap flights available from Webjet on a daily basis, you’re sure to find the right flight that fits your budget.

 Webjet’s Deal Finder can find the perfect flight from MEL to DXB that fits your travel needs.
 Sort through airlines, stopover cities, and even seating classes in minutes with a few clicks of your mouse.